dotlang/language/doc/RFE.md

 These are binding of type `type`.
 You can use these bindings anywhere you need (inside function arguments, part of a struct, ...) but their value must be specified at compile time.
 More in "Generics" section.

+? - In type section mention about generic types.